alxndrTL/mamba.py/README.md

 - docs
 - a step function, used for (auto-regressive) inference.
 - write a reverse parallel scan specifically for the backward pass.
 (For now, we have to flip the array before and after the scan).
 - use torch.compile().
-As for as I tested, it doesn’t work for now.
+As far as I tested, it doesn’t work for now.
 It seems it isn’t happy with the custom PScan autograd function.
 Need to investigate.